Skip to content

 An autonomous product studio you operate: a self-hostable platform where a synthetic organisation of role-based AI agents is designed to plan and deliver products under budgets and governance.

 SynthOrg lets you define agents with roles, hierarchy, budgets, and tools as a virtual organisation.
-The platform, infrastructure, and subsystem libraries are built and tested; the agent runtime that makes the organisation execute work is in active development.
+The platform, infrastructure, and runtime are built and tested; the agent runtime, multi-agent coordinator, and work pipeline are wired and exercised by deterministic e2e harnesses.
+Operator-facing maturity and real-provider acceptance are the focus of current work.

-The platform, dashboard, CLI, persistence, and subsystem libraries are built and tested.
-The autonomous agent runtime that runs the organisation end to end is not yet wired and is the focus of current work.
+SynthOrg is pre-alpha.
+The platform, dashboard, CLI, persistence, provider layer, agent runtime, multi-agent coordinator, work pipeline spine, intake engine, sandbox lifecycle dispatch, and distributed-path consumers are all wired and exercised by deterministic e2e harnesses with a scripted provider (no real LLM spend).
+Operator-facing onboarding against a real provider and real workloads has not been exercised end to end by a human.
 Design-specification pages describe intended behaviour and mark per-area status; treat any gap between a spec and the code as the work, not the spec.
 See the Roadmap for exactly what is available now versus in active development.

 Get Started